MatteoThomas/Matthew-Elliott-portfolio/README.md

 # Matthew Elliott Portfolio

 I created this app with React.
 I didn't use any UI kits for the look, just good old fashioned CSS.
-It's deployed on Netlify [here.](https://matthew-elliott-portfolio.netlify.app/)

 ![Screenshot](portfolio_screenshot.png)